Philip Larkin: Early life and education

 Larkin's early childhood was in some respects unusual: he was educated at home until the age of eight by his mother and sister, neither friends nor relatives ever visited the family home, and he developed a stammer.
-Nonetheless, when he joined Coventry's King Henry VIII Junior School he fitted in immediately and made close, long-standing friendships, such as those with James "Jim" Sutton, Colin Gunner and Noel "Josh" Hughes.
+When he joined Coventry's King Henry VIII Junior School he fitted in immediately and made close, long-standing friendships, such as those with James "Jim" Sutton, Colin Gunner and Noel "Josh" Hughes.
 Although home life was relatively cold, Larkin enjoyed support from his parents.
 For example, his deep passion for jazz was supported by the purchase of a drum kit and a saxophone, supplemented by a subscription to DownBeat.
 From the junior school he progressed to King Henry VIII Senior School.
 He fared quite poorly when he sat his School Certificate exam at the age of 16.
-Despite his results, he was allowed to stay on at school; two years later he earned distinctions in English and History, and passed the entrance exams for St John's College, Oxford, to read English.
+Despite his results, he was allowed to stay on at school.
+Two years later he earned distinctions in English and History, and passed the entrance exams for St John's College, Oxford, to read English.

 Larkin began at Oxford University in October 1940, a year after the outbreak of the Second World War.
 The old upper-class traditions of university life had, at least for the time being, faded, and most of the male students were studying for highly truncated degrees.
 Due to his poor eyesight, Larkin failed his military medical examination and was able to study for the usual three years.
 Through his tutorial partner, Norman Iles, he met Kingsley Amis, who encouraged his taste for ridicule and irreverence and who remained a close friend throughout Larkin's life.

 Amis, Larkin and other university friends formed a group they dubbed "The Seven", meeting to discuss each other's poetry, listen to jazz, and drink enthusiastically.
 During this time he had his first real social interaction with the opposite sex, but made no romantic headway.
 In 1943 he sat his finals, and, having dedicated much of his time to his own writing, was greatly surprised at being awarded a first-class honours degree.